godcorreia/gnomus/README.md

-a versão inicial do Gnomus PHP
+A versão inicial do Gnomus PHP